• Art magazine

 Project management is systematic planning, leading and controlling projects in order to achieve defined goals within time, resource and budget requirements.
 Projects are characterized by their temporal limitation and a clear objective.

-Many project management concepts have their origins in the business world , especially in the technology sector.
-For example, a project in the technology world can include the development of a new app or the redesign of a website.
-But artists can also benefit from the principles of project management .
+Many project management concepts have their origins in the business world , particularly in the technology sector.
+For example, a project in the technology world might involve developing a new app or redesigning a website.
+However, artists can also benefit from project management principles .

-Even if the entire career of an artist is not a project, concrete projects such as staging a play, the production of merchandise articles for Christmas markets or the application for scholarships can be considered as projects.
-Different methods such as agile, Kanban and waterfall/Waterfall are used in project management, but basically follow the same steps.
+Even if an artist's entire career doesn't constitute a project, specific projects can be considered projects.
+Examples include the staging of a play, the production of merchandise for Christmas markets, or the application for grants.
+Various methods such as Agile, Kanban, and Waterfall are used in project management, but they basically follow the same steps.

 These steps can be sketched as an example of a free theater group .